Local smart home security setup from scratch

 Here’s the uncomfortable truth: most “smart” cameras are surveillance devices with terrible security track records.
 Pick your tradeoff based on how much you value privacy versus convenience.

-For a doorbell, reolink-doorbell-wifi delivers local recording without requiring their cloud.
+For a doorbell, Reolink Video Doorbell WiFi delivers local recording without requiring their cloud.
 Yes, the setup is slightly fiddly, but you get what you pay for.

-If you prefer Apple-centric, the aqara-g4-doorbell works with HomeKit Secure Video.
+If you prefer Apple-centric, the Aqara Smart Video Doorbell G4 works with HomeKit Secure Video.
 This stores footage in iCloud or locally on a HomePod or Apple TV—your choice.
 The tradeoff is you’re locked into Apple’s ecosystem, and “local” still means Apple’s servers handle the smarts.

 Avoid any camera that requires a cloud subscription for basic features.
 You’re building a local system, not renting one.